Joseph-Burke/Adventure-Quest/README.md

 formality, gender, etc., and those of the audience as well.

 I am a bit unsure of how my "possible greetings" array should be stored.
 Within the Greetings class?
 Within

+## List of Tasks

+1. Create a Character class in characters.rb

+2. Create a Speaking module in language.rb and include it in the Character class.

+3. Create a Speech class for items of speech.

+4. Create a universally accessible $array_of_possible_greetings in the Speaking module and fill it with Speech objects